 Serverless computing has been in the news a lot lately.
 To some experts in the industry, a serverless future is the next big thing.
 To others, a serverless future is considered a fad.

 Serverless computing, also known as Function as a Service (FaaS), doesn’t actually mean there aren’t any servers; it just means that a developer doesn’t have to worry about managing a physical server on premise as a host for code.
 The code is stored in a cloud-based service such as Amazon Web Services Lambda or Iron.io.

-We sat down with site reliability engineer Micah Hausler and internal solutions engineer Javid Igani to talk about the pros and cons of serverless computing and what the future looks like for the tech industry’s latest craze.
+We sat down with site reliability engineer Micah Hausler and internal solutions engineer Javid Igani to talk about the pros and cons of the serverless future of computing and what the future looks like for the tech industry’s latest craze.

 What are some other companies besides Amazon that specialize in serverless computing?
 And what’s all the buzz about?